platformatic/platformatic/docs/guides/build-modular-monolith.md

 - [Node.js](https://nodejs.org/?utm_campaign=Build%20and%20deploy%20a%20modular%20monolith%20with%20Platformatic&utm_medium=blog&utm_source=Platformatic%20Blog) >= v18.8.0
 - [npm](https://docs.npmjs.com/cli/?utm_campaign=Build%20and%20deploy%20a%20modular%20monolith%20with%20Platformatic&utm_medium=blog&utm_source=Platformatic%20Blog) v7 or later
 - A code editor, for example [Visual Studio Code](https://code.visualstudio.com/?utm_campaign=Build%20and%20deploy%20a%20modular%20monolith%20with%20Platformatic&utm_medium=blog&utm_source=Platformatic%20Blog).

-If you want to follow along with the [Deploy to Platformatic Cloud](#heading-deploy-to-platformatic-cloud) part of this tutorial, you'll need to create a free [Platformatic Cloud](https://platformatic.cloud), if you don't have one already.

 ## Create a Platformatic Runtime app: Library app